Medication errors are preventable. Your best defense is asking questions and being informed about the medications you take.By Mayo Clinic Staff

 - What are the possible side effects?
 What should I do if they occur?

 Medication reconciliation should be done at every transition of care in which new medications are ordered or existing orders are rewritten.
-Transitions in care include changes in setting, service, practitioner or level of care.
+Transitions in care include changes in setting (such as being admitted or discharged from the hospital), health care provider or level of care.

-Sharing your most up-to-date information with your health care providers provides the clearest picture of your condition and helps avoid medication mistakes.
+Sharing your most up-to-date information with your health care providers gives the clearest picture of your condition and helps avoid medication mistakes.

 Here's what you need to tell your health care providers: